-Scale is an important consideration, with processes-forming interactions occurring over a huge range of space (spatial scale) and time (temporal scale) (Charlton, 2008).
+Scale is an important consideration, with process-form interactions occurring over a huge range of space (spatial scale) and time (temporal scale) (Charlton, 2008).
 The two considerations for management that come from geomorphology is time and space.
-Geomorphological processes in wetlands are dominated by erosional and sedimentation processes with soil erosion being a major environmental problem that is associated with geomorphology.
+Soil erosion is a major environmental problem that is associated with geomorphology.
 Such that, once the topsoil has been removed, the lower soil layers are exposed.
 These layers have poor structure and are low in organic matter and nutrients, as a result they are less permeable leading to increased overland flows which increases the sedimentation supplied to wetlands (Freeman and Rowntree, 2005).
-The sediment deposited (from eroded areas upstream) in the wetland changes the surface topography of the wetland, might divert stream flow and/or change the slope, steepening it, which results in incision (erosion).

-Human interventions on the other hand have had an influence on modification of wetland systems for many years (but a relatively short time span measured in geological time scales).
+Human interventions on the other hand have had an influence on modification of wetland systems for many years.
 Activities such as scouring of the channel bed deepens the channel, therefore channel engineering, deforestation, vegetation clearing, agriculture, and mining activities affects the flow of water and production of sediment.